FabioPINO/science-docs/index.md

 # About

-Hi, I'm Kamila and I'm currently a PhD student at Université libre de Bruxelles.
+Hi, I'm Kamila and I'm currently a 4th year PhD student at Université libre de Bruxelles.
 Since childhood I've loved science and enjoyed inventing my own ways of explaining and understanding things. **Science Docs** is pretty much an aftermath of that - a site that I always wanted to create.
 When it comes to learning, I believe in the quote of Einstein: *you do not really understand something unless you can explain it to your grandmother*.
 My aim is to implement that level of understanding into the documents I write (although many times I will assume certain prerequisites that your grandmother should have!).
 Of course, if you wish to profit from the materials presented here, you will need to incorporate them in your journey.
 I have hopes that you will find doing science fascinating, rewarding and inspiring!

 <img src="https://github.com/kamilazdybal/science-docs/blob/master/_posts/kamila.png?raw=true" alt="about-me" style="width:400px">